chany93/AoseDevKit2018-Generic/README.md

 # AoseDevKit2018-Generic

-This project contains implementations of goals, messages, intentionis, and a generic agent with a generic control loop for the AoseDevKit2018 framework.
+This project contains implementations of goals, messages, intentions, and a generic agent with a generic control loop for the AoseDevKit2018 framework.

 Everything in this project has to stay domain-independent and should not modify the main logic of the core framework provided in the AoseDevKit2018-MultiAgentSystem project.